Time to Talk Day 2026

 Time to Talk Day is run in Scotland by See Me, with SAMH (Scottish Action for Mental Health), and by Mind in England.

-This Time to Talk Day is about making spaces stigma free for everyone:
+Time to Talk Day 2026 is about making spaces stigma free for everyone:

-• We’re asking workplaces to join the campaign to end mental health stigma and discrimination.
+We’re asking communities, schools, workplaces and healthcare providers to join the campaign to end mental health stigma and discrimination.

 People often tell us the stigma they experience around their mental health is made worse by other forms of discrimination like racism, transphobia, misogyny and classism.

-Talking about mental health reduces stigma, and gives communities, schools, workplaces and healthcare providers the opportunity to think about how mental health stigma impacts people and how it’s experienced differently.
+So we're asking communities, schools, workplaces and healthcare providers the to think critically about how mental health stigma impacts people in different ways.

 Join us and help us make places stigma free for everyone this Time to Talk Day.